georgepowell/georgepowell.info/source/_posts/2014-04-08-giving-up-on-bitcoin.markdown

 #### Bitcoin is

-- the only pseudo-anonymous digital currecy.
+- a pseudo-anonymous digital currecy.
-- the only decentralised digital currency.
+- a decentralised digital currency.
-- the only completely fee-free digital currency (minus fees to miners)
+- a completely fee-free digital currency (minus fees to miners)